 Trachoma is the leading preventable cause of blindness worldwide.
 The World Health Organization (WHO) estimates that 8 million people worldwide have been visually impaired by trachoma.
-In Western countries, few people know about the disease, but in the poorest countries in Africa, prevalence among children can reach 40 percent.
+WHO estimates more than 84 million people need treatment for trachoma, primarily in poor areas of developing countries.
+In some of the poorest countries in Africa, prevalence among children can reach 40 percent.

 The principal signs and symptoms in the early stages of trachoma include: